 Varying your exercises also is helpful.
-Not only does it become more fun, but different exercises work different parts of your body.
+Not only is it more fun, but different activities also work different parts of your body.
 Swimming, running, biking, yoga, walking and weightlifting are just a few options.

 Try to enjoy yourself while improving your wellness.
 Eating healthy and exercising can be fun.
 Get a partner to join you.
 Be creative when planning your menu.
 Find a picture of yourself when you weighed less.
 Tape this picture in the bathroom or on the fridge to remind yourself each morning and throughout the day of your goals.